NullCarrierNC/photonics-dmx/src/photonics-dmx/README.md

 9. `SenderManager`: manages the various output senders that transmit DMX data to physical devices or other systems.
 10. `Senders`: provide the bridge to the real world. sACN for DMX over the network, EnttecPro for Enttec USB dongles, and IPC for sending DMX data to the application UI.

-Configuration is handled in the `ConfigurationManager`, which manages user preferences and fixture setup.
+Configuration is handled by the `ConfigurationManager` and related services, which manage user preferences and fixture setup.

 ### Additional Components